Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/blitzllama-cohort.md

 --8<-- "includes/editions-all-paid-editions.md"

-[Blitzllama](https://www.linkedin.com/company/blitzllama/) GPT-powered feedback analytics automatically categorizes survey responses into topics, sentiments, and provides recommendations.
+[Blitzllama](https://www.linkedin.com/company/blitzllama/) GPT-powered feedback analytics automatically categorizes survey responses into topics, and sentiments, and provides recommendations.
 This saves time that would be spent manually summarizing the feedback.
 As all the feedback is stored in one place, you can segment historical feedback and create charts within a few clicks.

 This integration lets you sync cohorts from Amplitude to Blitzllama.